ashish0kumar/taskly/README.md

 - [SQLite](https://github.com/mattn/go-sqlite3): Lightweight, serverless SQL database.

-## License

-This project is licensed under the MIT License.

-## Contributions
+## 🤝 Contributions

 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request.

+## 📜 License

+This project is licensed under the MIT License.